How can a flow sensor and a flow switch optimize processes, ensure product quality, and save costs?

 A transmitter sends ultrasonic waves into the flowing medium.
 This ultrasonic wave hits particles, e.g., sediments, dirt, or air bubbles moving in the direction of flow and is reflected.
 The receiver now sees the reflected frequency slightly shifted as the wavelength changes due to the forward movement of the reflecting particle (ultrasonic Doppler principle).
 The difference between emitted and received frequency is a measure for the particles’ speed of motion and, thus, also a measure for the flow velocity.

-Which products are suitable for an ultrasonic flow switch?
+Which products are suitable for an ultrasonic switch?

-Many flow monitors are limited to aqueous media.
+Many devices are limited to aqueous media.
 In contrast, the ultrasonic Doppler measuring principle is ideally suited for all media with the slightest turbidity or with air bubbles.
-This technique can be used when other flow monitors do not work, e.g., with dough, glycol, oils and oil-based media, adhesive or viscous media, creams, but also drinking water, milk, juice (unfiltered), and CIP media.
+This technique can be used when other technologies do not work, e.g., with dough, glycol, oils and oil-based media, adhesive or viscous media, creams, but also drinking water, milk, juice (unfiltered), and CIP media.

 What is the Flex-Hybrid technology with IO-Link and 4…20mA parallel?